-- Ontario's most vulnerable populations need access to supports and services in areas like health, mental health, addictions, accessibility and seniors' supports to maintain their housing and their health. - ▶ Recognizing the strong linkages between housing, social services and health, the Province must work towards greater funding alignment and collaboration among all relevant ministries, as well as between the Province, Ontario Health Teams, and Service System Managers. - Municipalities and Service System Managers face significant limits in stretching beyond their funding and mandates to provide supportive housing in their communities.

-- Streamline the provincial management and approach to defining, measuring and verifying income across all "income-tested" programs, including rent-geared-to-income (RGI) housing, subsidized child care and early years services, and income support (Ontario Works).
-These programs are all coordinated and managed by Service System Managers, but are overseen provincially by different ministries, and subject to conflicting rules and requirements. - Strong communication and data sharing is required between the Ministry of Attorney General and Service System Managers to ensure supportive housing and services are available for those released from incarceration. - Service System Managers are leading the way on integrating, simplifying and streamlining service delivery at the local level, to achieve better outcomes for vulnerable populations.
-To further this work, we must integrate how social policies and programs are designed and implemented at the provincial level as well.
+- Ontario's most vulnerable populations need access to supports and services in areas like health, mental health, addictions, accessibility and seniors' supports to maintain their housing and their health. - Recognizing the strong linkages between housing, justice, social services and health, the Province must work towards greater funding alignment and collaboration among all relevant ministries, as well as between the Province, Ontario Health Teams, and Service System Managers. - Municipalities and Service System Managers face significant limits in stretching beyond their funding and mandates to provide supportive housing in their communities. - Taking a proactive approach, and working with the corrections system, to ensure people have housing options and appropriate stabilization services upon release.
+People should not be released into the homeless shelter system without a plan for community reintegration - Streamline the provincial management and approach to defining, measuring and verifying income across all "income-tested" programs, including rent-geared-to-income (RGI) housing, subsidized child care and early years services, and income support (Ontario Works).
+These programs are all coordinated and managed by Service System Managers, but are overseen provincially by different ministries, and subject to conflicting rules and requirements.